Some posts contain compensated links. Please read this disclaimer for more info.

 Don’t forget to spend time in the little towns and explore more of Hvar than just Hvar Town.
 We recommend that you start with Jelsa.

 Brac’s landscape consists of undulating hills, woods, and farms.
-There are two main towns on the island, Bol and Supetar, both of which offer great restaurants and places to sleep and of course places to swim and relax.
+There are two main towns on the island, Bol and Supetar, which offer great restaurants and places to sleep and places to swim and relax.